 You can’t account for every possible misspelling, but you could buy some of the most common domains and redirect them to your website.
 For example, if a customer accidentally types “cathiesgifts.com,” the domain will redirect them to “cathysgifts.com”–your original website.
 You could also buy different TLDs like “cathysgifts.net” and “cathysgifts.biz.”

 You might also want to buy multiple domains just to protect your branding.
 If someone else buys the domain “cathysgifts.biz” and opens a completely new business, people might get the two businesses confused.
 This could affect your reputation if the other business has a history of disappointing its customers.
 Buying multiple domains could protect your company and prevent any future conflicts.

 Can I Invest In Domain Names?

-Unfortunately, most of the obvious domain names are taken.
-Some lead to an actual website, while others are simply a placeholder that someone snatched in the early days of the Internet.
-You could try to make an offer if you have a million dollars sitting around, but if you have that much money in the bank, you’re probably not buying domain names.
+Unfortunately most of the obvious domain names are taken.
+Some lead to an actual website while others are simply a placeholder that someone snatched in the early days of the Internet.
+You could try to make an offer if you have a million dollars sitting around but if you have that much money in the bank you are probably not buying domain names.

-However, you could invest in a cheaper domain name that might be popular later.
+However you could invest in a cheaper domain name that might be popular later.
 Some modern TLDs like .service and .app come with single-word domains that you could buy and potentially sell for a profit.
-There’s no guarantee that you’ll make money on your investment, but if the domain name costs less than $50 a year, you might decide to buy the domain just to see what happens.
+There is no guarantee that you will make money on your investment but if the domain name costs less than $50 a year you might decide to buy the domain just to see what happens.

 The Final Verdict